Mariam-Ghamgui/azure-agentic-bot/README.md

 This repository contains the full implementation of my end-of-studies project as a **DevOps Engineer intern at Move2Cloud**.
 It showcases an **agentic AI bot built on Azure**, capable of performing real-time actions (create, update, delete, list) on a user's Azure environment — combining the power of **Prompt Engineering**, **Azure AI Foundry**, and **infrastructure-as-code (IaC)** using **Bicep**.

+📌 **Note:** The actual source code is not public due to company confidentiality.

 ---

 ## 📌 Project Overview